himanshusharma89/flutterx100/README.md

 ## About
 Welcome to the **#100DaysOfFlutter Challenge!** Here you can learn the rules, get answers to your questions by reading the FAQ, and find out more about the Flutter Community.

+The flutter project for the **#100DaysOfFlutter Challenge**.
+This repo is maintained for Hacktoberfest also.

 ## Rules

 - Work on any Flutter technology for the next 100 Days.